Layback in DaVinci Resolve

 4. Check the video file for audio in the same manner.
 Right-click on the video and select Clip Attributes.
 If there are any audio channels contained in the video, set them to Mute.

-5. After all the channels have been configured, we can double-check the audio channel column, making sure that 5.1 channels show 6 and stereo channels show 2.
-Now is a good time to Save.
+5. Double-check the audio channel column, making sure that 5.1 channels show 6 and stereo channels show.

 Now we’re ready for the layback.
 Confirm the frame rate of the video file by checking in the Media tab columns.